Fraud Alert | Learn How

 Credit Reports & Fraud Alerts

 Fraud alerts are not a cure-all, however.
 A fraud alert can be ignored by creditors.
 If you suspect you’re a victim of identity theft, or have already become a victim, fraud alerts are only a start in trying to protect your credit.
-You also need to pay close attention to your credit report and consider a credit freeze – an even stronger option than a fraud alert.
+You also need to pay close attention to your credit reports with credit monitoring and consider a credit freeze – an even stronger option than a fraud alert.
 It tightens access to your credit data even more by allowing you to freeze all access to your credit file.

 What is a Fraud Alert?